 Those who want to start a business need appropriate infrastructure and instantly available office premises.
-Furthermore, Berlin has the largest variety of coworking spaces in Germany.
+Berlin has the largest number of co-working spaces on offer as well as the densest network of innovation and technology facilities in Germany.
 Coworking spaces are an ideal alternative for young startups that can’t afford their own offices yet.
 They moreover offer a good opportunity for exchange or to find new employees.

 In addition, there are campus areas, which bring together several companies, such as the startup campus "The Factory," which specializes in IoT startups, or the H:32-Tower with a specialization in FinTech.
 Both facilities are part of the Berlin hub for IoT & FinTech as part of the DigiHub initiative from the BMWi.